cfengine/documentation/reference/promise-types/commands.markdown

 **Description:** Allows to separate the arguments to the command from the command itself, using an slist.

 As with `args`, it is convenient to separate command and arguments.
 With `arglist` you can use a slist directly instead of having to provide a single string as with `args`.
-That's particularly useful when there are embedded spaces and quotes in your arguments, but also when you want to get them directly from a slist without going through `join()` or other functions.

 The `arglist` is **appended** to `args` if that's defined, to preserve backwards compatibility.